renovate-bot/khulnasoft-lab-_-go-goctl/README.md

 )

 func main() {
-	// These examples assume `gh` is installed and has been authenticated.
+	// These examples assume `goctl` is installed and has been authenticated.

-	// Shell out to a goctl command and read its output. issueList, _, err := gh.Exec("issue", "list", "--repo", "khulnasoft-lab/goctl", "--limit", "5") if err != nil {
+	// Shell out to a goctl command and read its output. issueList, _, err := goctl.Exec("issue", "list", "--repo", "khulnasoft-lab/goctl", "--limit", "5") if err != nil {
 		log.Fatal(err)
 	}